sorrell/docker-tao-web/README.md

 The easiest way to fire this up is to follow these instructions:

 ### TAO Version 3.1+
-1. Install Docker and Docker Compose (./docker.ubuntu.sh)
+1. Install Docker and Docker Compose (`./docker-ubuntu.sh`)
-2. Copy '.env.template' to '.env' and update parameters according to your environment
+2. Copy `.env.template` file to `.env` and update parameters according to your environment
-3. Run with `sudo ./up.sh` from the command line ('sudo ./up.sh -d' in detached mode)
+3. Run with `sudo ./up.sh` from the command line (`sudo ./up.sh -d` in detached mode)
 4. Open http://your-host and follow installation wizard
     * Use **pgdb** as **database host** name
     * Use **POSTGRES_DB**, **POSTGRES_USER**, **POSTGRES_PASSWORD** values from **.env** file